ckronlage/AID-HS/README.md

 Notes:
 - Please ensure that the nifti scan is following the **BIDS standard** and is a compressed format (**gzip**).
 - AID-HS has been developped on **3D T1w scans acquired at 3T**.
-We cannot guarantee robustness and accuracy of the results on 2D scans nor scans acquired at lower (1.5T) or higher (7T) magnetic strenghs.
+We cannot guarantee robustness and accuracy of the results on 2D scans nor scans acquired at lower (1.5T) or higher (7T) magnetic strenghts.

 #### demographic data